bhoomika-254/Machine-Learning-Models-Visualization-tools-with-blogs/README.md

 So in Gradient Boosting Classifier the first model is just a leaf node with the log odds (log(number of 1s/number of 0s)) as output column and we convert this log loss to Probability using (1/(1+e^(-log odds)))

 It is being observed that max leaf nodes 8-32 gives best result

+........ongoing...........